Conflict management at work is a science made up of many conflict management techniques that must be adapted precisely to each conflict situation.

 Beyond the basic social rules, (say "hello", greet politely, ask something tactfully ...) it is for the team manager not to tolerate attacks that affect the individual on a personal level.

-The goal is to prevent professional conflict from turning into general discomfort for the employee: avoiding burn-out, or even depression, are priority objectives sought for the team manager.
+The goal is to prevent professional conflict from turning into general discomfort for the employee: avoiding burn-out, or even depression, are priority objectives sought by the team manager.

 - Establish yourself as the negotiator and propose clear and realistic compromises to resolve a conflict